Tigers in Korean folktales

 What of the tiger?
 Aesop and his counterparts in the west never really talked about such a creature.
 Tigers in Korean folktales are often the main characters.
 What characteristics does the tiger tend to display?
 Surely the tiger, being the symbol of Korea, is the hero of these stories and displays only positive attributes!

-Actually, Tigers in Korean folktales are usually portrayed in a somewhat less than positive light!
+Actually, tigers in Korean folktales are usually portrayed in a somewhat less than positive light!
 Naturally, the tiger is strong and ferocious, but in many Korean folk and children’s tales our dear tiger is also somewhat of a local fool!
 In a country that perhaps admires sharp thinking and guile over brute strength and power, our beloved tiger is often outwitted or is prone to making silly blunders.
 Perhaps the moral being that intelligence and approach is more important than size and strength.

 Here is a summary of two of Korea’s most famous folktales involving tigers.
 From these stories you can clearly see the role a tiger often takes in Korean folklore.